jamesgarriss/onering/story/chapter002.md

 28 Rethe, TA 2947

 A few days later, the company was looking for a place to camp as the evening drew near.
 Balwulf was looking at a possible location near the edge of the path, when he saw a strange indention in the mud.
 Dropping down onto one knee he found the imprint of a large animal.

+Balwulf wanted to identify the paw print, so he got down and felt the depression with the tips of his fingers.
+He put his nose down and smelled it.
+Looking at the others, he said, "No doubt.
+It's a wolf's paw print.
+But look at the size of that thing.
+It must be as big as a grizzly*!"
+He paused and gave them the really bad news.
+"And it's fresh.
+This thing is nearby!
+We shouldn’t camp here, in case it comes back."

+"I know how to stop this wolf," piped up Belgo.
+He knelt down in the dirt next to Balwulf and removed something from around his neck.
+"This is a talisman that the Elves gave me," he said, holding it up.
+It was a small, wooden carving of a leaf on a leather cord.
+He carefully set it down into the middle of the paw print.

+Balwulf examined the small carving without touching it and asked, "What does it do?"

+"It protects me," he replied, with all the openness of a young boy.
+He put it back around his neck and tucked it into his shirt.
+"It's Elven magic," he stage-whispered.

+Treadnor snorted.
+He ignored the boy's hurt look and continued, "We need to move.
+Don't want to be anywhere around here come nightfall."

+Despite doubling the watch--or maybe because it--they didn't see the wolf that night.
+Or maybe the talisman worked.